-In 2012, Imaging CoE Centre scientists made the startling find that an abundant T cell population, termed Mucosal-associated invariant T (MAIT) cells were activated by metabolites of vitamin B (namely riboflavin) (Nature 2012).
+In 2012 and 2014, Imaging CoE Centre scientists made the startling discovery that an abundant T cell population, termed mucosal-associated invariant T (MAIT) cells, was activated by metabolites of vitamin B2 (called riboflavin) (Nature 2012 & 2014).

 PROF. JAMIE ROSSJOHN

 Armed with this information, the field is now empowered to identify and understand the roles of MAIT cells in mammalian homeostasis, health and disease.
 To further enable this, Imaging CoE scientists have developed novel biochemical reagents: MR1 tetramer proteins, MR1-binding fluorescent ligands and MAIT cell-binding fluorescent ligands.
 These have enabled the identification, tracking and phenotypic characterisation of antigens; their initial target MR1 on antigen presenting cells; and their eventual target MAIT cells that have important immunoregulatory properties in mammals.

 - The discovery of a patient homozygous for a rare Arg31His.
 (The patient has a mutation in MR1 and history of difficult-to-treat viral and bacterial infections.)
 Here, MR1R9H was unable to present the potent microbially derived MAIT cell stimulatory ligand whereby the stimulatory ligand could not bind due to the mutation lying within.
 This caused structural perturbation to the ligand-binding domain of MR1.
 While MR1R9H could bind and be upregulated by a MAIT cell inhibitory ligand, the patient lacked circulating MAIT cells.
 This study showed the importance of the stimulatory ligand for MAIT cell selection in humans (Howson et al. Science Immunology 2020).